ogi02/Odyssey/README.md

 # Odyssey
-A website like Patreon, built by two 11 graders with Flask and React JS.
+A website like Patreon, built by two 11 graders with Flask and Flask RESTful.

 ## Requirements
-You must have any version of 'pipenv' installed.
+pipenv - any version
+python - any version >= 3

 ### To Run
 ```
-cd Odyssey/odyssey
+cd Odyssey/odyssey/api
 make
 ```

 ### To Edit
 ```
-cd Odyssey/odyssey/
+cd Odyssey/odyssey/api
+pipenv install
 pipenv shell
-pipenv install
 ```

 ### Libraries